SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

         spacing: 5;
         add: todoListPresenter;
         add: (SpBoxLayout newLeftToRight
-                addLast: addButton expand: false;
+                addLast: addButton;
                 yourself)
         expand: false;
         yourself
 ```

-Now the method `initialzePresenters` gets a single focus: the one of defining the subcomponents.
+Now the method `initialzePresenters` gets a single focus: the one of the defining the subcomponents.

 ```
 TodoListPresenter >> initializePresenters